autistic-symposium/blockchain-science-rs/README.md

-#### 🐊 this program implements a searcher running statistical strategies on several exchanges.
+##### 🐊 this program implements a bot running statistical strategies on several exchanges.
 It's called coingator because it's a cute animal that rhymes with cointegratoooor.

-#### 📚 for more details about this project, check my mirror post: **[bot #3: coingator, a rusty cointegratooor searcher]()**.
+##### 📚 for more details about this project, check my mirror post: **[bot #3: coingator, a rusty cointegratooor searcher]()**.

-#### 🚨 disclaimer: this project is a boilerplate to get you started; you might or might not profit from it: in the mev world, nobody is going to handle you the alpha. i am not responsible for anything you do with my free code.
+##### 🚨 disclaimer: i open-source my projects because i believe in the oss ethos. you might or might not profit from it, but this is not my problem. in the mev world, nobody is going to (explicitly) handle you alphas. i am not responsible for anything you do with my free code.

 <br>

 ---

-## strategies
+### cointegration strategy

 <br>